rabbitgrowth/plover-tapey-tape/README.md

 You can review the file afterwards or use a tool like `tail -f` to get a real-time feed.
+- Note: the flag `---disable-inotify` may be required to make the `tail` work for WSL

 ## Activation